WallStreetMojo

 5. Obligation related to product warranties and product defects;

-As per Foxnews.com, these plaintiffs are now seeking nearly $200 million in punitive damages, among other relief.
+As per Foxnews.com, these plaintiffs are now seeking nearly $200 million in punitive damages, among other reliefs.
 However, WFM is investigating the issues raised by the accusers.
 Nevertheless, the company has established a loss provision for matters such as these.
 Although WFM has not shown the amount separately, it has included the loss liability in the other current liabilities in the balance sheet ending December 2016.
 A snapshot of the fiscal note for commitments and contingencies of Whole Foods Market is given below that discloses the detailed information regarding the probable liabilities.

 WFM Contingent Liabilities